jmdejong/css3d/README.md

 The "models" dictionary has as keys the name of a model, and as values the declaration.

 This is an example of the tree model:
-    "tree": {
+    {
         "t": "compound",
         "parts":[
             {